ShukraJaliya/rust-game/README.md

             the answer Uganda

 level 2
     once the user is paeses level 1 and they wich to contiue, They will guess what region Uganda is in.
 They can only gues Notth, East, South , West.
      There is not no NorthEst or any of those secondary cordinated.
+     They only get 4 chances